Hadokane/CCI_PP4_Radicool_Store/README.md

 - Allow the user to create an account and sign in/log out with ease.

-- Allow the user Create/Read/Update/Delete functionality as specified in the above sections.
+- Allow the user to Create/Read/Update/Delete functionality as specified in the above sections.

 - Allow the user to assemble a Wish List of Merchandise, ready for a future purchase.